CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances.md

 ## Considerations before configuring Spot pricing

-Kubecost uses public pricing from Cloud Service Providers (CSPs) to calculate costs until the actual cloud bill is available, at which point Kubecost will reconcile your Spot prices from your Cost and Usage Report (CUR).
+nOps uses public pricing from Cloud Service Providers (CSPs) to calculate costs until the actual cloud bill is available, at which point nOps will reconcile your Spot prices from your Cost and Usage Report (CUR).
 This is almost always ready in 48 hours.
 Most users will likely prefer to configure [AWS cloud-integrations](aws-cloud-integrations.md) instead of configuring the Spot data feed manually as demonstrated in this article.

 However, if the majority of costs are due to Spot nodes, it may be useful to configure the Spot pricing data feed as it will increase accuracy for short-term (<48 hour) node costs until the Spot prices from the CUR are available.
 Note that all other (non-Spot) costs will still be based on public (on-demand) pricing until CUR billing data is reconciled.

-## Configuring the Spot data feed in Kubecost
+## Configuring the Spot data feed in nOps

-With Kubecost, Spot pricing data can be pulled hourly by integrating directly with the AWS Spot feed.
+With nOps, Spot pricing data can be pulled hourly by integrating directly with the AWS Spot feed.

 First, to enable the AWS Spot data feed, follow AWS' [Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) doc.

-While configuring, note the settings used as these values will be needed for the Kubecost configuration.
+While configuring, note the settings used as these values will be needed for the nOps configuration.

-These values must be set via `.Values.kubecostProductConfigs` in the Helm chart.
-If you set any `kubecostProductConfigs` from the Helm chart, all changes via the front end will be deleted on pod restart.
+These values must be set via `.Values.nOpsProductConfigs` in the Helm chart.
+If you set any `nOpsProductConfigs` from the Helm chart, all changes via the front end will be deleted on pod restart.

 * `projectID` the Account ID of the AWS Account on which the Spot nodes are running.
 * `awsSpotDataRegion` region of your Spot data bucket